 Day Array: OPRA's Day Array Committee met yesterday, hosting guests Bridget Gargan-OACB and Stacy Collins-DODD.
 The primary focus of the conversation was on the DODD-led' reopening core' committee and the work being done by DODD to establish a team process for people looking to return to day services.
-The guidance, which includes a 'Provider Assurance' process as well as 'Risk/Benefit' process to help guide team conversations.
-We expect the guidance to be published later this evening, with the 'core committee' planning to meet Monday to discuss further issues such as transportation.
+The guidance includes a 'Provider Assurance' process as well as 'Risk/Benefit' process to help guide team conversations.
+That guidance was released last night and can be found here, with the 'core committee' planning to meet Monday to discuss further issues such as transportation.